 It is now necessary to undertake a systematic repair and replacement of the timbers making up the rod system, including the T-rocker itself.
 This requires a high degree of technical competency because the difficulties of access for such large sections of timber and iron makes it a logistically challenging project to undertake.

 Maintenance of the wheel requires a massive scaffolding structure which stands independent of the Wheel so that the wheel is not put under stress.
 The use of cranes and other specialist equipment will require that the public be excluded from the area during key operations.

-As the Isle of Man’s borders look to be restricted for large parts of the current year (2021) this offers an opportunity to undertake the work later in 2021 and early 2022 with only minimal disturbance to the Visitor Economy, with the complex reopening for the Summer 2022 visitor season.
+As the Isle of Man’s borders have been closed for large parts of the current year (2021) this offers an opportunity to undertake the work later in 2021 and early 2022 with only minimal disturbance to the Visitor Economy, with the complex reopening for the Summer 2022 visitor season.

-In advance of works commencing, tours of the wheel complex will be available in summer 2021, with further information available here.
+In advance of works commencing, the wheel complex will be reopen from 16 July 2021, with further information available here.